 - Geopolitical tensions

-- Currency fluctuations, particularly the US dollar
+- Currency movements, particularly the US dollar

 - Overall economic health and market sentiment